-Banks and financial institutions are increasingly feeling the pressure to migrate IT services from on-premise, self-managed data-centers to public cloud services.
+Banks and financial institutions are increasingly feeling the pressure to migrate IT services from on-premise, self-managed data centers to public cloud services.
 With the promise of lower costs to improve bottom lines, there are definitely significant advantages to embracing the native elasticity and resilience that cloud computing can bring to the banking and financial sector.
-These advantages align well with modern goals for rapid and agile development and delivery of products and services, to differentiate banks and others from their competition.
+These benefits align well with modern goals for rapid and agile development and delivery of products and services, to differentiate banks and others from their competition.

-However, for many business-critical financial applications, security concerns are the largest barrier-to-adoption for cloud computing.
-The aggregation of sensitive data, critical business processes, and other corporate IP on a publicly-accessible platform creates risks that require considerable mitigation efforts.
+However, for many business-critical financial applications, security concerns are the largest barrier to the adoption of cloud computing.
+The aggregation of sensitive Information, critical business processes, and other corporate IP on a publicly-accessible platform creates risks that require considerable mitigation efforts.

 This is a common paradox that many enterprises and financial institutions are wrestling with: Whether to move forward with adopting cloud computing for efficiency and innovations versus caution roadblocks placed by corporate responsibility to protect sensitive data and processes.

-There are multiple barriers to safely and efficiently run business-critical cryptography in the Cloud.
+There are multiple barriers to safely and efficiently running business-critical cryptography in the Cloud.

 Data Security and Privacy

-With the decision of placing sensitive data in the Cloud, the data security and privacy assurances depend, to a certain extent, on the hosting company.
+With the decision to place sensitive data in the hybrid cloud, the data security and privacy assurances depend, to a certain extent, on the hosting company.
 The software and hardware infrastructure (IT architecture), the level of physical protection of the IT architecture and its perimeters (physical infrastructure), as well as the personnel involved and their security-related processes (procedures) are all critical considerations.

 In a hosted environment that is out of the banks’ control, data may be exposed to personnel at the hosting provider or to third parties (without the bank’s knowledge).

 The cloud service provider could handle the protection of data and communication.
 However, this could lead to a sticky lock-in situation if the cloud infrastructure provider owns the data encryption keys.
-Any future switching of providers could be difficult and potentially lead to data loss or tedious migration procedures.
+Any future provider switching could be difficult, resulting in data loss or time-consuming migration procedures.

-When using multi-cloud environments for storage or even for applications, the end-to-end journey of data might pass through various hosted environments.
+When using multi-cloud environments for storage or applications, the end-to-end data journey may pass through multiple hosted environments.
 This brings about the dilemma of key ownership.
 This challenge grows even more complicated when adding SaaS provided by different service providers on one or more cloud service platforms to the mix.

 Auditability and Compliance

 A major challenge for the strongly regulated finance and banking sector is its high level of regulation.
-Within annual audits, banks need to provide proof of compliance to security standards (e.g. PCI DSS).
-It can be tedious or impossible for the audited organisation to demonstrate compliance when the cryptography and keys are out of their control.
+Within annual audits, banks must provide proof of compliance with security standards (e.g. PCI DSS).
+It can be tedious or impossible for the audited organization to demonstrate compliance when the cryptography and keys are out of their control.